-The use of PPPoE over one Ethernet interface presents several disadvantages you should be aware of, see section A, chapter 1.1.2, page 72.
+The use of PPPoE over one Ethernet interface presents several disadvantages you should be aware of, see 1.4.3: "Using T-DSL with BinTec routers with one Ethernet Interface".

 At the time of writing, BinTec Communications AG has three routers fitted or with the potential to be fitted with two Ethernet interfaces: XM-PPPoE, XM2 and XL2 (this list will be quickly outdated as new modular devices supplement the product range).
 All other BinTec routers addressed in this release (BinGO!, XS2, XS-Office, XMP) are only capable of connecting to the ADSL modem and to the LAN using just the one Ethernet interface.